 As a small business owner, you can qualify for a deduction on business loan interest by filing a claim in the corresponding tax year that any interest accrued and was subsequently been paid for.

-Tax-deductible interest is an expense you, as a borrower, may claim on a federal or state tax return.
-Many types of interest will reduce your taxable income, including interest on your mortgages (up to two properties), student loans, business loans and business credit cards.
-Non-business related debt interest, such as for an auto loan or personal credit card, can’t be deducted from your taxable income.
+When filing federal or state tax returns, businesses can claim tax deductible interest on loans—including interest on mortgages (up to two properties if you own rather than lease) and business loans and business credit cards—to reduce taxable income.
+Non-business related debt interest, such as for an auto loan or personal credit card, can’t be deducted from your company’s taxable income.